 The Artemis II mission will mark humanity’s return to lunar exploration with a crewed spacecraft for the first time since Apollo 17 in December 1972.
 NASA’s Space Launch System rocket and Orion spacecraft will carry astronauts Reid Wiseman, Victor Glover, Christina Koch, and Canadian Space Agency astronaut Jeremy Hansen on an approximately 10-day journey around the Moon and back to Earth.

-The launch window opens on February 6, 2026, with additional opportunities on February 7th, 8th, 10th, and 11th.
 Launch will occur from Launch Complex 39B at Kennedy Space Center—the same historic pad complex that sent Apollo astronauts to the Moon aboard Apollo 10.
 After that, LC-39B was reconfigured for the Space Shuttle program, serving as the launch site for 53 missions.
+At the end of the Shuttle era, the pad was designated for Project Artemis.

 You must be logged in to post a comment.